h-ohsaki/graph-tools/README.md

 # HISTORY

-The development of **graph-tools** started in 2007, which was initially an extension to Graph module in CPAN (Comprehensive Perl Archvie Network) by Jarkko Hietaniemi.
+The development of **graph-tools** started in 2007, which was initially an extension to Graph module in CPAN (Comprehensive Perl Archive Network) by Jarkko Hietaniemi.
 Our Perl module has been called **graphtools** for long time and Perl module names were Graph::Util and Graph::Enhanced.
 **graphtools** in Perl has been developed until 2018.
 Python version of